gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/opennmsKuwaibaIntegration.md

 Reports are numbered depending on their order of provisioning, so PRIS selects the report number from a retrieved list of reports and then uses that number in the execute request.

 PRIS also injects external report parameters into the execute request.
-The properties set in the `requisition.properties` file for each requisition definition.
+The properties are set in the `requisition.properties` file for each requisition definition.